Suguru1114/To-do-list/README.md

 8-07; make enter button work  ✔︎
         start searching delete from To-do list
+- make a functio that shows the count of todos in todo list
 - make a function for deleting a task from To-do list

 once to do list is ticked - save in somewhere in drop down